This is a key ingredient for both cooking and baking and you’ll find it well stocked in nearly every homemaker’s kitchen.

 These questions and more are answered below…

-- How should it be stored?
+- Ways to best store it?
 Keep it from spoiling by refrigerating and make sure it’s wrapped well to prevent it from absorbing odors from other foods.
 It can also be kept covered at room temperature, but only keep small amounts at a time since it will go rancid quicker without being refrigerated.

 - Can you freeze it?
 Yes, it can be successfully frozen for around 6 to 9 months.
 Freezing is recommended if you buy it in large quantities that you don’t expect to use within the marked expiry or “use by” date.

-- How do I cream it?
+- What does it mean to cream it?
 It’s usually creamed before adding to other ingredients in baking to help incorporate air into the batter.
 To cream it, have it between 65° and 68° then beat until it is smooth and creamy.
 You can use a mixer or beat by hand to do this.
 It’s common to find recipes that require creaming it with sugar, same process applies.

-- How can I tell when it’s warm enough to cream?
+- When is it warm enough to cream?
 For best results, it should be soft and between 65° and 68°.
 Here’s a quick tip: Press your finger in the block and if it indents easily and holds the indentation, the temperature is about right.
 You can also use a food thermometer to test the temperature–stick it in the middle of the block to get an accurate reading.

-- How can I tell if it is still good and has not gone bad or rancid?
+- Is it still good or has it gone bad or rancid?
 It will smell and taste “off” or sour.

 - Did You Know: Unsalted goes rancid quicker than salted?

-- How is it different than margarine?
+- What way is it different than margarine?
 Butter is a dairy product that is made by churning cream.
 Margarine is made from vegetable oils.

-- What does it mean when a recipe says: Dot with butter?
+- What does it mean when a recipe says to “dot” with it?
 This is a common cookery term with no exact measurement behind it.
 How to do this: Take little pieces (about the size of a pencil tip eraser) and sprinkle them around the top of the dish.
 Another technique is to grate it cold over the surface.

-- How much is a knob?
+- What is a knob?
 This is an old-fashioned cooking term you’ll find in vintage recipes.
 This isn’t an exact measurement but it’s about two tablespoons.
-Source .
+Source.

 - Do I measure before or after melting?
 Unless otherwise specified, take care to measure it after melting, not before.

-- How can I soften it quickly if it’s frozen?
+- Can it be softened quickly if it’s frozen?
 Grate into a bowl, it will come down to room temperature quicker than being left in block form.
-See more tips here .
+See more tips here.

-- How can I measure it accurately?
+- Is there a way to measure it accurately?
 If your recipe calls for 1/2 cup, fill a one cup measure 1/2 full of cold water.
-Put butter in until water is at the one cup mark on the measuring cup.
+Put butter in until water is at the one cup mark on the measuring vessel.
 Pour off water and you will have an accurate measure of 1/2 cup.
-Follow the same procedure in measuring 1/4 cup, fill cup 3/4 full of water.
-If you want 1/3 or 2/3 cup, fill the cup 2/3 or 1/3 full of water respectively.
-Source: How To Measure Accurately .
+Follow the same procedure in measuring 1/4 cup, fill 3/4 full of water.
+If you want 1/3 or 2/3 cup, fill the 2/3 or 1/3 full of water respectively.
+Source: How To Measure Accurately.